-Name Nature of transactions 2020 2019 Key management personnel Short term employee benefits End of service benefits 8,000 311 8,010 354 Board of Directors Directors' fees 8,311 5,016 8,364 5,441 13,327 13,805
+Name Nature of transactions 2021 2020

+Key management personnel Short term employee benefits 14,141 8,000

+End of service benefits 324 311

+14,465 8,311

+Board of Directors Directors' fees 4,931 5,016

+19,396 13,327

-26. OPERATING SEGMENTS
+25. OPERATING SEGMENTS

 The Company's primary format for segmental reporting is based on business segments.
 The business segments are determined based on the Company's management and internal reporting structure.
 The Company is principally involved in providing ground handling services to local and foreign airlines at all airports in the Kingdom of Saudi Arabia.
 Other operations relate to supply of fuel to the local and foreign airlines and other customers.
-Supply of fuel has not met the quantitative thresholds for reportable segments in the year 2019 and 2020.
+The operations related to supply of fuel and other services has not met the quantitative thresholds for reportable segments for the year ended 31 December 2021 and 31 December 2020.
 Accordingly, the management believes that the Company's business falls within a single reportable business segment and is subject to similar risks and returns.

-27. CONTINGENT LIABILITIES AND COMMITMENTS
+26. CONTINGENT LIABILITIES AND COMMITMENTS

-In addition to contingencies disclosed in note 23, the Company has provided, in the normal course of business, bank guarantees amounting to SR 37.86 million (2019: SR 17.57 million) to the Ministry of Finance, Saudi Airlines, International Air Transport Association (IATA) and General Authority of Civil Aviation ("GACA"), towards tickets, tenders, airline ticket sales and rentals as at 31 December 2020.
-The Company's bank has earmarked bank balances of SR 0.1 million (2019: SR 0.1 million) as a lien against these guarantees.
+In addition to contingencies disclosed in note 22, the Company has provided, in the normal course of business, bank guarantees amounting to SR 8.5 million (2020: SR 37.86 million) to the Ministry of Finance, Saudi Airlines, International Air Transport Association (IATA) and General Authority of Civil Aviation ("GACA"), towards tickets, tenders, airline ticket sales and rentals as at 31 December 2021.
+The Company's bank has earmarked bank balances of SR Nil (2020: SR 0.1 million) as a lien against these guarantees.

-Commitments amounting to SR 48.6 million (2019: SR 18.92 million) are in respect of capital expenditure committed but not paid.
+Commitments amounting to SR 14.7 million (2020: SR 48.6 million) are in respect of capital expenditure committed but not paid.